searchspring/snap/packages/snap-preact/src/Instantiators/README.md

 # Instantiators

 ## RecommendationInstantiator
-The `RecommendationInstantiator` class handles the targetting and creation of recommendation controllers.
+The `RecommendationInstantiator` class handles the targeting and creation of recommendation controllers.
 The instantiator looks for targets in the DOM, creates a controller and injects components into the DOM.

 ### controller